 When sorting through the results of your search, you may use the “Omit record” button to remove irrelevant records from your search queue.
 To go back to the full listing of records, use “Show all records.”
 Records may be exported in a variety of file types, using the “Export records” button.

 If a document has been published, the content box under “Published” will show, where known, the title, volume and page number of the relevant publication.
 An item that has been transcribed by the Papers project and published in one of our volumes will be listed as a “published transcription” in the drop-down list in the right hand column.
-PDFs of these items are being added at this time.
 If an item has been transcribed but not proof-read or fully prepared for publication, it will be noted as an “unverified transcription.”
-PDFs of these items are not currently available, but we may be able to assist you if there is a question.
+PDFs of these items are not currently available, but we may be able to assist you if there is a question on that particular document.
 Contact us directly if that is the case.
 An item will be marked as “Not Transcribed” if we do not intend to transcribe it.
 Please note that not all Monroe correspondence will be transcribed in the course of this project.

 Access Monroe Catalogue Online